speritzl9001/CipherGrid/README.md

 private Table<Integer,Integer,Integer> table = HashBasedTable.create(1, 1, 12);
 ```

-In a LinkedHashMap duplicate entries are overwritten so it's used on the keyword to remove duplicate letters as required in the Playfair cipher.
+In a LinkedHashMap duplicate entries are overwritten so it's used to remove duplicate letters in the keyword as required in the Playfair cipher.
+See Keyword.java in the src folder.
 ```java
 private Map keywordMap = new LinkedHashMap();
 ```

 Splitter is an replacement for the problematic built-in Java string splitting classes.
-It's used in Message.java.
+See Message.java in the src folder.
 > The built in Java utilities for splitting strings can have some quirky behaviors.
 For example, String.split silently discards trailing separators, and StringTokenizer respects exactly five whitespace characters and nothing else.
 >
 <a href="https://code.google.com/p/guava-libraries/wiki/StringsExplained" target="_blank">Google Guava Splitter</a>